powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-description.md

 PV HVDC link with AC Emulation control for active power (initialization with PRefSet0Pu set by user).
 Each terminal can regulate the voltage or the reactive power, depending on the user's choice.

 #### HVDC VSC
-- `HvdcVSC`:
-Standard dynamic model for Hvdc-VSC link.

-- `HvdcVSCDanglingP`:
-Standard dynamic model for Hvdc-VSC link between two different synchronous areas (P control on the main one).

-- `HvdcVSCDanglingUdc`:
-Standard dynamic model for Hvdc-VSC link between two different synchronous areas (P control on the main one).

-- `HvdcVSCEmulation`:
-Standard dynamic model for Hvdc-VSC link with AC emulation.

 - `HvdcVsc`:
 Standard dynamic model for Hvdc-Vsc link.
+(:warning: Named `HvdcVSC` in Dynawo 1.5.0 and below)

 - `HvdcVscDanglingP`:
 Standard dynamic model for Hvdc-Vsc link between two different synchronous areas (P control on the main one).
+(:warning: Named `HvdcVSCDanglingP` in Dynawo 1.5.0 and below)

 - `HvdcVscDanglingUDc`:
-Standard dynamic model for Hvdc-Vsc link between two different synchronous areas (P control on the main one).
+Standard dynamic model for Hvdc-Vsc link between two different synchronous areas (DC  control on the main one).
+(:warning: Named `HvdcVSCDanglingUdc` in Dynawo 1.5.0 and below)

 - `HvdcVscEmulation`:
 Standard dynamic model for Hvdc-Vsc link with AC emulation.
+(:warning: Named `HvdcVSCEmulation` in Dynawo 1.5.0 and below)

 #### Static var Compensator